maomincoding/mettle-router/README.md

-# Amazed-router
+# Mettle-router

-The official router for amazed.js.
+The official router for mettle.js.

 ## Introduce

-Amazed-router is the official route manager of amazed.js.
-It is deeply integrated with the core of amazed.js, making it easy to build single-page applications.
+Mettle-router is the official route manager of mettle.js.
+It is deeply integrated with the core of mettle.js, making it easy to build single-page applications.

 Currently only supports Hash mode.

 ## Documentation

-To learn more about Amazed-router, check [its documentation](https://maomincoding.github.io/amazed-doc/tool/amazedRouter/).
+To learn more about Mettle-router, check [its documentation](https://maomincoding.github.io/mettle-doc/tool/mettleRouter/).

 ## License